imboowa/blending/README.md

 # Immanuel Mboowa

 Welcome to this blender-chair project by  **Immanuel Mboowa**.
-This repository contains the the chairs that I made, which showcases my work in blender and learning it as well.
+This repository contains the chairs that I made, which showcases my work in blender and learning it as well.

 ## About Me